ojalaquellueva/gnrs/gnrs_db/README.md

 ### <a name="Overview"></a>Overview

 Builds GNRS database in part from selected entities in geonames database (see http://www.geonames.org/).
+Main tables are built inside database geonames them imported into database gnrs.
+Additional information (principally HASC codes) are imported from BIEN2 database.

 ### <a name="Requirements"></a>Requirements